saekizm/fafel-lang/technical_manual/tech_specs.md

 Functions:

-* stateVariableParser: This function takes a string as input and returns a StateVariable as output.
+* `stateVariableParser`: This function takes a string as input and returns a StateVariable as output.
 It tries to parse different types of StateVariable in a specific order of precedence:

 ```
   - mapDeclParser